Jets bench Zach Wilson, Mike White to start vs. Bears

 Wilson is 5-2 this season as the starter of the Jets, who are off to a surprising 6-4 start and in the middle of the playoff hunt.
 But he has struggled with consistency and not shown the progress expected of him.
 Wilson has just four touchdown passes and five interceptions in seven starts.

-Flacco was dropped to No. 3 on the team’s depth chart a few weeks ago, with White passing him on the depth chart as Wilson’s immediate backup.

-“He’s more than capable of getting it done,” offensive coordinator Mike LaFleur said of White.
+“He’s more than capable of getting it done,” LaFleur said of White.

 White briefly became a bit of a folk hero for the Jets last season during a four-game stretch that included three starts — and one that landed his jersey and a game ball in the Pro Football Hall of Fame.